 There are very few academic endeavors that are as challenging and difficult as the first year of law school.
 SSI is designed to give students a head start on their legal education by introducing them to the material they’ll be studying, as well as the strategies they will need to successfully navigate our curriculum.
 Getting adjusted to the rigor of the classes in a professional school setting will be highly important to your first-year success.
 Our belief is that SSI will increase the odds that students will perform at a higher level during their first year, and give participants a solid foundation upon which to build for the remainder of their matriculation at Central.

 For 2020, the program will begin June 29 and run until July 31.

 Will SSI participants take the same classes during the summer that they will take during the year?
 Will participants receive academic credit?

 Yes.
 SSI’s core classes will be the same classes that students will take all year.
-By successfully completing SSI, participants will receive five (5) hours of academic credit.
-In the fall, students will receive ten (10) hours of academic credit, giving SSI students a total of 15 credits heading into the Spring 2018 semester.
+By successfully completing SSI, participants will receive four and one-half (4.5) hours of academic credit.
+In the fall, students will receive ten (10.5) hours of academic credit, giving SSI students a total of 15 credits heading into the Spring 2021 semester.

 Will books be needed for the program?

 Yes.
 The books you will use in SSI will be the same books you will use for the entirety of the academic year.

 Will there be limited seating for the program?

 Yes.
 While we will accommodate as many students as possible, we unfortunately will be unable to offer a seat to everyone.
 If you are interested in the program, please submit your enrollment fee as soon as possible and complete the Intent to Enroll form to indicate your interest.
 We will confirm your place in the program and if space is not available you will be placed on our SSI waitlist.